Teams meeting recording

 Meeting Recording Diagnostic Tools

-Select Run Tests below, which will populate the diagnostic in the Microsoft 365 Admin Center.
+Select Run Tests to populate the diagnostic in the Microsoft 365 admin center.

-In the Run diagnostic pane, enter the email of the user who cannot record meetings in the Username or Email field, and then select Run Tests.
+In the Run diagnostic pane, enter the email of the user who can't record meetings in the Username or Email field, and then select Run Tests.

 The tests will return the best next steps to address any tenant or policy configurations to validate that the user is properly configured to record a meeting in Teams.